 BY INTERN GRACE SALMON

 Whether we have our sights set on the show ring or lessons at home, most riders share a common goal: to keep their horses looking great.
-Often times we are so focused on what we can do to improve our grooming routine, but have you ever thought of what not to do when keeping your horses happy, healthy, and looking beautiful?
+Often times we are so focused on what we can do to improve our grooming routine, including a wide selection of grooming tools, but have you ever thought of what not to do when keeping your horses happy, healthy, and looking beautiful?
 Ditch these grooming habits that you need to drop in order to have your horses looking their best.

 1. Not allowing grooming items to dry thoroughly.